Licensed Master Plumbers | Navien Specialist

 How to Prevent Frozen Pipes in Your Johnston Home This Winter

 Johnston winters are no joke.
-January lows routinely sit in the low 20s°F, and cold snaps below 10°F happen every year.
-That's exactly the temperature range where unprotected pipes start to freeze — and a frozen pipe is usually just the opening act before a burst pipe.
+January lows routinely sit in the low 20s°F, with snaps below 10°F every year — exactly the range where an unprotected pipe freezes, and a frozen pipe is usually just the opening act before a burst one.
+This is the checklist we give our Johnston customers every fall.

 Start with the fall walk-through

-The easiest frozen pipes to prevent are the ones you address before the first freeze.
+The easiest frozen pipes to prevent are the ones you handle before the first freeze.
 Walk your house and hit these points:

 • Disconnect and drain every garden hose.
 A hose left attached pulls cold right back into the spigot and through the wall.

-• Shut off the interior supply to exterior hose bibs (if you have a stop valve for them) and open the outside bib to drain it.
+• Shut off the interior supply to exterior hose bibs (if you have a stop valve) and open the outside bib to drain it.
+Upgrading to a frost-free outdoor faucet ends the problem for good.

 • Insulate exposed pipes in the basement, crawl space, garage, and attic with foam pipe sleeves.
-They cost a few dollars per length and take minutes to install.
+A few dollars per length, minutes to install.

-• Close foundation vents if your home has a crawl space (open them back up in the spring).
+• Close foundation vents if your home has a crawl space (reopen them in spring).

 During a cold snap